prometheus/node_exporter/README.md

 ## Using Docker
-The node\_exporter is designed to monitor the host system.
-It's not recommended to deploy it as Docker container because it requires access to the host system.
+The `node_exporter` is designed to monitor the host system.
+It's not recommended to deploy it as a Docker container because it requires access to the host system.
-Be aware that any non-root mount points you want to monitor will need bind-mounted into the container.
+Be aware that any non-root mount points you want to monitor will need to be bind-mounted into the container.

 ```bash